mayabenowitz/Origins/README.md

 Architecture is generated from the photosynthetic needs of plants.

-**Now the Solarpunk home is no longer just a metamaterial--it's a living metamaterial with AI as its nervous system.**
+**Now the Solarpunk home is no longer just a metamaterial--it's a living metamaterial**

 ### The canopy becomes the roof